DOAGenesys/LLMIntentPerformance/README.md

 - `evaluation`: Provides performance metrics for each company.
 - `*_overall_performance`: Aggregated performance metrics for each API and overall.

-## Failed Classifications Output

-The failed classifications (`intent_classification_fails.json`) will have a similar structure to the main results file, but will only include the classifications where `match` is `false`.

 ## Environment Variables

 - `FAKE_BATCHES`: Set to "true" to simulate batch processing without making actual API calls.
 Default is "false".
 - `OPENAI_API_KEY`: Your OpenAI API key.
 - `OPENAI_MODEL`: The OpenAI model to use for classification.
 Results in repo produced with model "gpt-4o-mini".
 - `OPENAI_BASE_PROMPT`: "You are an AI assistant specialized in Natural Language Understanding (NLU) intent classification.
 Your task is to analyze user utterances and determine the two most appropriate intents for each one.
 You will be provided with a series of utterances, and you must classify each one according to the intents available for the specific company or domain.
 Please follow these guidelines: 1.
 Analyze each utterance carefully to understand the user's intention.
 2. Select the two most appropriate intents based on the context and available intent options.
 3. If you're unsure about the intents, choose the ones that best match the utterance.
 4. Provide your classification in a structured JSON format.
-Your output must strictly adhere to the following JSON schema: { \"type\": \"object\", \"properties\": { \"classifications\": { \"type\": \"array\", \"items\": { \"type\": \"object\", \"properties\": { \"custom_id\": { \"type\": \"string\", \"description\": \"A unique identifier for each utterance\" }, \"classification\": { \"type\": \"object\", \"properties\": { \"intent1\": { \"type\": \"string\", \"description\": \"The name of the most likely intent\" }, \"confidence1\": { \"type\": \"number\", \"description\": \"Confidence score for intent1 between 0 and 1\" }, \"intent2\": { \"type\": \"string\", \"description\": \"The name of the second most likely intent\" }, \"confidence2\": { \"type\": \"number\", \"description\": \"Confidence score for intent2 between 0 and 1\" } }, \"required\": [\"intent1\", \"confidence1\", \"intent2\", \"confidence2\"], \"additionalProperties\": false } }, \"required\": [\"custom_id\", \"classification\"], \"additionalProperties\": false } } }, \"required\": [\"classifications\"], \"additionalProperties\": false } Remember: - Maintain consistency in your classifications. - Adhere strictly to the JSON schema provided. - Do not include any explanations or additional text outside of the JSON structure"
+Your output must strictly adhere to the following JSON schema: { "type": "object", "properties": { "classifications": { "type": "array", "items": { "type": "object", "properties": { "custom_id": { "type": "string", "description": "A unique identifier for each utterance" }, "classification": { "type": "object", "properties": { "intent1": { "type": "string", "description": "The name of the most likely intent" }, "confidence1": { "type": "number", "description": "Confidence score for intent1 between 0 and 1" }, "intent2": { "type": "string", "description": "The name of the second most likely intent" }, "confidence2": { "type": "number", "description": "Confidence score for intent2 between 0 and 1" } }, "required": ["intent1", "confidence1", "intent2", "confidence2"], "additionalProperties": false } }, "required": ["custom_id", "classification"], "additionalProperties": false } } }, "required": ["classifications"], "additionalProperties": false } Remember: - Maintain consistency in your classifications. - Adhere strictly to the JSON schema provided. - Do not include any explanations or additional text outside of the JSON structure"
 - `ANTHROPIC_API_KEY`: Your Anthropic API key.
 - `ANTHROPIC_MODEL`: The Anthropic model to use for classification.
 Results in repo produced with model "claude-3-haiku-20240307".
 - `ANTHROPIC_BASE_PROMPT`: "You are an AI assistant specialized in Natural Language Understanding (NLU) intent classification.
 Your task is to analyze user utterances and determine the two most appropriate intents for each one.
 You will be provided with a series of utterances, and you must classify each one according to the intents available for the specific company or domain.
 Please follow these guidelines: 1.
 Analyze each utterance carefully to understand the user's intention.
 2. Select the two most appropriate intents based on the context and available intent options.
 3. If you're unsure about the intents, choose the ones that best match the utterance.
 4. Provide your classification in a structured JSON format.
-Your output must strictly adhere to the following JSON structure: { \"classifications\": [ { \"custom_id\": \"string\", \"classification\": { \"intent1\": \"string\", \"confidence1\": number, \"intent2\": \"string\", \"confidence2\": number } } ] } Where: - \"custom_id\" is a unique identifier for each utterance (use the index of the utterance in the batch). - \"intent1\" and \"intent2\" are the names of the two most likely classified intents. - \"confidence1\" and \"confidence2\" are floats between 0 and 1 indicating your confidence in each classification.
+Your output must strictly adhere to the following JSON structure: { "classifications": [ { "custom_id": "string", "classification": { "intent1": "string", "confidence1": number, "intent2": "string", "confidence2": number } } ] } Where: - "custom_id" is a unique identifier for each utterance (use the index of the utterance in the batch). - "intent1" and "intent2" are the names of the two most likely classified intents. - "confidence1" and "confidence2" are floats between 0 and 1 indicating your confidence in each classification.
 Remember: - Maintain consistency in your classifications. - Adhere strictly to the JSON format provided. - Do not include any explanations or additional text outside of the JSON structure"

 ## Prompt Caching Details